Smithfield, New South Wales: Transport

-The Horsley Drive is the major road that runs through Smithfield.
+The Horsley Drive and Cumberland Highway are the major road that run through Smithfield.
 Other major roads include Polding Street, Brennan Street and Victoria Street, with the latter featuring factories.

 Bus services are provided by Transit Systems Sydney.
-The closest train station is Fairfield train station, on the Inner West & Leppington Line and Cumberland Line.
-Transit Systems Sydney buses 806, 808, 812, 813, 814 and 817, which go through the suburb, link to that station, with 806 also linking to Parramatta railway station and Liverpool railway station.
+The closest train stations are Fairfield train station and Yennora railway station, on the Inner West & Leppington Line and Cumberland Line.
+Transit Systems Sydney buses 806, 808, 812, 813, 814 and 817, which go through the suburb, link to Fairfield's train station, with 806 also linking to Parramatta railway station and Liverpool railway station.

-There is a cycle way called Prospect Creek Cyclepath that runs through the suburb, which is part of the Western Sydney Regional Park recreational route.
+There is a cycle way called Prospect Creek cycleway that runs through the suburb, which is part of the Western Sydney Regional Park recreational route.